Options class (ScrollBar)

 Example

-null {null}, specifes that the wheelChange field defines the smallChange property.
+null {null}, uses the default wheelChange value.
 By default, the wheelChange is 1.

 0 {number}, no change while the user rotates the mouse wheel.